 - 2/3 cup water

-- 1 tbsp maple syrup, coconut nectar, or agave
+- 1 tbsp maple syrup or other liquid sweetener

-- 1/2 yellow onion, chopped or thinly sliced
+- 1/2 yellow onion diced or thinly sliced

-- 1 Thai chili pepper, chopped (seeded if you don’t like it very spicy) or 1/2 jalepeño pepper
+- 1 Thai chili pepper or 1/2 jalapeño pepper minced

-- 1/2 red pepper, chopped or thinly sliced
+- 1/2 red bell pepper chopped or thinly sliced

-- 2 medium sweet potatoes, peeled and tips cut off
+- 2 sweet potatoes, medium peeled and tips removed

 - Pour your sauce ingredients (almond butter, water, lime juice, soy sauce, ginger, garlic, and maple syrup) into a sauce pot on medium heat.